Woman standing at the airport to enter Germany

 • You already possess a foreign driving licence as a professional driver in your home country.

-If you have already obtained the (accelerated) initial qualification during previous employment in another EU/EEA country or Switzerland and the qualification is still valid, you may also enter the country by way of exception if you do not have an EU/EEA driving licence.
-In this case, you must have your foreign driving licence converted in Germany within six months of entering the country.
-Usually, this conversion requires you to pass both a theoretical and practical driving test.
-You can find out which documents are required for the visa process in such a case from the mission abroad responsible.
+If you have already obtained the (accelerated) initial qualification during previous employment in another EU/EEA country or Switzerland and the qualification is still valid, you may also enter the country and work as a professional driver under certain conditions.
+You must then have your foreign driving licence converted in Germany within six months of entering the country.
+In order to know what documents have to be submitted during the visa procedure in this case, please contact the German mission abroad responsible for you.

 What options are offered by the residence title for work as a professional driver?

 As long as your employment contract is valid, your residence permit can generally be extended.
 After five years of employment, you can apply for a permanent residence permit.
-The general regulations according to Section 9 on the Residence Act - AufenthG apply.
+The general regulations according to Section 9 of the Residence Act (AufenthG) apply.

 Information on the web